frequency403/frequency403/README.md

 ##### The Rust Programming Language

-##### Advanced knowledge of Linux (Primary Arch and Arch-based Distributions) and The ecosystem of FLOSS Software
+##### Advanced knowledge of Linux (Primary Arch and Arch-based Distributions) and FOSS Software
 Worked The Last 3 Jears with Linux as Main OS.
-Linux Gaming enthusiast.
+Now staying in Windows.

 ##### Web Technologies (Bootstrap, HTML, CSS, SASS, JS, MYSQL, MariaDB, PostgreSQL & Vite)